DHZ-calendar/SchoolCalendar/README.md

 ![TimetableWithHourslots](readme_pics/timetable_with_hourslots.png)

-We now insert a few courses (1A, 2A, 3A, 4A, 5A): go to left menu -> Admin -> Courses -> Add new, and fill the forms with the informations for the various courses (careful, if the course is 1A, then the year is 1 - it must be a number - and the section is A).
+We now insert a few courses (1A, 2A, 3A, 4A, 5A): go to left menu -> Admin -> Courses -> Add new, and fill the forms with the information for the various courses (careful, if the course is 1A, then the year is 1 - it must be a number - and the section is A).
 For example:

 ![CourseCreation](readme_pics/Course_creation.png)

 We now insert some subjects (left menu -> Admin -> Subjects -> Add New): Maths, Physics, Italian Literature, English Literature.

-Let us now insert a few rooms: you do not need to insert all of them (although you are not prohibited neither from doing so), but just the ones you believe will be likely to have conflicts (for instance, the laboratories that can be used by multiple courses).
+Let us now insert a few rooms: you do not need to insert all of them (although you are not prohibited either from doing so), but just the ones you believe will be likely to have conflicts (for instance, the laboratories that can be used by multiple courses).

 In order to add some rooms go to left menu -> Admin -> Rooms -> Add new.
-We create a couple of rooms, the Physics laboratory (with capacity 2, which means that can be used concurrently by two courses) and the Multimedia Laboratory (with capacity 1).
+We create a couple of rooms, the Physics laboratory (with capacity 2, which means that can be used concurrently by two courses and not that it can fit only two students) and the Multimedia Laboratory (with capacity 1).

 ![RoomCreation](readme_pics/rooms_creation.png)

 It is time to add some teachers: go to left menu -> Admin -> Teachers -> Add new, and create a few teachers.
-We are going to create for this example the teachers Marie Curie, Dante Alighieri, Oscar Wild and Carl Friedrich Gauss.
+We are going to create for this example the teachers Marie Curie, Dante Alighieri, Oscar Wilde and Carl Friedrich Gauss.

-Note that: the username is going to be the username that the teacher is going to use in order to login - choose it carefully, there cannot be duplicates and it cannot contain spaces!
+Note that: the `username` field is going to be the username that the teacher will use use in order to login - choose it carefully, there cannot be duplicates and it cannot contain spaces!
 The email is instead required since the teacher is going to receive an email from SchoolCalendar, so that she can set her own password (she will use the account to check her personal timetable, she will not be able to alter anything since she is not an admin as you are!).
 The email is not sent automatically: you need to click the button `Send Invite` in the page left menu -> Admin -> Teachers.

 ![TeacherCreate](readme_pics/teacher_create.png)